r-cloutier/SLSPS_Simulations/README.rst

    >>> from SLSPS_Simulations import *
    >>> slsps = loadpickle('Simulations/SLSPS_Optimized')

-The loaded SL-SPS simulation *slsps* contains all of the information for a single realization of the *Optimized* survey version including information about the target stars and their simulated planetary systems.
+The loaded SLS-PS simulation *slsps* contains all of the information for a single realization of the *Optimized* survey version including information about the target stars and their simulated planetary systems.